helenbatson/disaster-relief-effort/README.md

 ![Example results](lost_in_flood.png)

 Here we see a chart of the number of messages sent for key survival items.
-Water is the only one where people use social media to ask for help; we may assume it's due to the urgency.
+Water is the only one which is used solely on social media to ask for help; we may assume that due the urgency of it's need, people ask for help on Facebook/ Twitter rather than tell a journalist they need water desparately.

 ![Example results](chart_vital.png)